Police: Teen kills 5 in Raleigh neighborhood, along trail

 Rosas said the teen is personable and athletic — a smaller guy who enjoys running and was considering joining the school’s track team.

 Under North Carolina law, crimes committed by 15-year-olds are usually adjudicated in juvenile court.
-But a juvenile court judge must transfer a case to Superior Court for a youth to be tried as an adult if a 15-year-old is accused of first-degree murder and the judge determines there is probable cause that the teen committed the crime.
+But a 15-year-old is charged as an adult, if accused of first-degree murder and if a judge finds probable cause.
 Authorities have not commented on what charges the teen could face.

-The Raleigh shooting was the latest in a violent week across the country.
+The Raleigh shooting was the latest in a violent week nationwide.
 Five people were killed Sunday in a shooting at a home in Inman, South Carolina.
-On Wednesday night two police officers were fatally shot in Connecticut after apparently being drawn into an ambush by an emergency call about possible domestic violence.
+On Wednesday, two police officers were fatally shot in Connecticut after apparently being drawn into an ambush by an emergency call about possible domestic violence.
 Police officers have been shot this week in Greenville, Mississippi; Decatur, Illinois; Philadelphia, Las Vegas and central Florida.
 Two of those officers, one in Greenville and one Las Vegas, were killed.

 Thursday’s violence was the 25th mass killing in 2022 in which the victims were fatally shot, according to The Associated Press/USA TODAY/Northeastern University Mass Killings database.
 A mass killing is defined as when four or more people are killed excluding the perpetrator.